Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Harmonic Map Existence and Uniqueness

 \begin{theorem} Given a model map $\Psi_0$ having uniformly bounded tension field that decays at infinity like $O(r^{-3})$, there exists a unique harmonic map $\Psi:\mathbb{R}^3\setminus\Gamma\rightarrow\tilde{N}$ which is asymptotic to $\Psi_0$. \end{theorem}

 Let us now complete the proof of the main theorem.
 Suppose that a set of rod structure data and corresponding potential constants are given, satisfying the assumptions of Theorem \ref{primaryresult}.
 By Proposition \ref{proposition98} there exists a model map $\Psi_0$ which encodes this data and falls-off appropriately at infinity.
 Theorem \ref{hmexist} may now be applied to find a unique harmonic map $\Psi$ which is asymptotic to $\Psi_0$.
 From this harmonic map, a solution of the supergravity equations may be constructed according to the description in Section \ref{yyyyy}.
-Analogous arguments to those used in the vacuum case \cite{KhuriWeinsteinYamada} may now be employed to show that this solution realizes the prescribed rod data and charges.
-Lastly, conical singularities may be ruled out on the semi-infinite rods as in \cite{KhuriWeinsteinYamada1}.
+Arguments similar to those used in the vacuum case \cite[Theorem 11]{KhuriWeinsteinYamada}, which are detailed below, may now be employed to show that this solution realizes the prescribed rod data and charges.
+Additionally, conical singularities may be ruled out on the semi-infinite rods as in \cite[\S 6]{KhuriWeinsteinYamada1}.